-- I recommend using Roma or plum tomatoes, they have fewer seeds and are less watery than other tomato sorts.
+- I recommend using Roma or plum tomatoes; they have fewer seeds and are less watery than other tomatoes.

 - If you use other types of tomatoes, make sure you remove the seeds and all their inner liquid.
-You might even want to gently pat them dry inside with kitchen paper.
+You might even want to pat them dry inside with kitchen paper gently.

 - Red onion, lime juice, garlic, cilantro, red chili flakes, salt, and pepper.
 And pasta.

 - The jalapenos are nice but optional.
 I can't often buy them around here, so I tend to leave them out or use pickled jalapenos to garnish the pasta dish.

 - For a different flavor, you could replace the cilantro with basil.
 I do that when serving this avocado pasta to people who loath cilantro; I know plenty of them.

 - Start by bringing the noodle water to a boil.
 Add salt generously and cook the spaghetti (or other sorts).

 - While the noodles are cooking, make the guacamole.

 - Remove the skin and the pit of the avocado.
 Mash the flesh with a fork or blend it with an immersion blender.